-The NAEP Reading Assessment will include multiple-choice and constructed-response items.
-Both item types yield valuable information about students' reading and allow a rich, full description of how the nation's students approach different kinds of text.
-The inclusion of both types of items affirms the complex nature of the reading process because it recognizes that different kinds of information can be gained from each item type.
+The NAEP Reading Assessment will include both selected-response and constructedresponse items, and beginning in 2017, these item types will be presented in a digital platform.
+The transition to digital administration provides opportunities to expand the range of formats used for these types of items.
+These item types yield valuable information about students' reading and allow a rich, full description of how the nation's students approach different kinds of text.
+The inclusion of multiple types of items affirms the complex nature of the reading process because it recognizes that different kinds of information can be gained from each item type.
 It also acknowledges the real-world skill of being able to write about what one has read.